matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 (The key HKDF, AES, and HMAC steps are the same as what are used for encryption in olm and megolm.)

-For example, a key using this algorithm could look like:
+For example, the `m.secret_storage.key.[key ID]` for a key using this algorithm could look like:

 ```json
 {